Snap-induced morphing: From a single bistable shell to the origin of shape bifurcation in interacting shells: Introduction

 \section{Introduction}

-The ability to change shape is as important to an emerging class of engineering applications as it is to biological organisms: just as animals and plants morph in response to external stimuli, soft robots must be able to change shape to adapt different environments and complete different tasks \cite{Alapan2020,Shah2021,liu2021}.
-In both cases, our understanding of different artificial mechanisms through which this shape change can be achieved has exploded in recent years with examples including pneumatic inflation \cite{Pikul2017,siefert2019}, multi-material 4D printing \cite{boley2019}, magneto-responsive elastomers \cite{zhang2021} and 3D-printed composites \cite{kim2018}, designed director fields within liquid crystal elastomers \cite{aharoni2018} and designed cuts in planar sheets \cite{celli2018,liu2020}.
+The ability to change shape is as important to an emerging class of engineering applications as it is to biological organisms: just as animals and plants morph in response to external stimuli, soft robots must be able to change shape to adapt to different environments and complete different tasks \cite[][]{Alapan2020,Shah2021,liu2021}.
+In both cases, our understanding of different artificial mechanisms through which this shape change can be achieved has exploded in recent years with examples including pneumatic inflation \cite[][]{Pikul2017,siefert2019}, multi-material 4D printing \cite[][]{boley2019}, magneto-responsive elastomers \cite[][]{zhang2021} and 3D-printed composites \cite[][]{kim2018}, designed director fields within liquid crystal elastomers \cite[][]{aharoni2018}, designed cuts in planar sheets \cite[][]{celli2018,liu2020}, as well as swelling of patterned hydrogels \cite[]{wang2017}.

 In each of the above artificial examples, techniques have been developed that allow a particular three-dimensional target shape to be achieved by the actuation of an initially flat sheet.
 However, these techniques in general are only capable of generating one, or perhaps two, designed shapes.
 Nature, however, is able to adapt form repeatedly and in a variety of ways.
 To achieve something similar in artificial systems requires a means of reprogramming the shape.